google/zetasql/docs/geography_functions.md

 For the second variant, if the input `ARRAY` value is `NULL`, `ST_UNION` returns `NULL`.
-For a non-`NULL` input `ARRAY`, the union is computed and `NULL` elements are ignored so that they do not affect the output.
+For a non-`NULL` input `ARRAY`, the union is computed and `NULL` elements are ignored so that they don't affect the output.

 See [`ST_UNION_AGG`][st-union-agg] for the aggregate version of `ST_UNION`.